optimizely/agent/README.md

 #### Expvar metrics

-The core runtime metrics are exposed via the go expvar package.
+The core runtime metrics are exposed via the Go expvar package.
 Documentation for the various statistics can be found as part of the [mstats](https://go.dev/src/runtime/mstats.go) package.

 Example Request: